 Commodity price risk is the risk that future cash flows will fluctuate as a result of changes in commodity prices, affecting results of operations and cash generated from operating activities.
 Such prices may also affect the value of exploration and development properties and the level of spending for future activities.
 Prices received by the Company for its production are largely beyond the Company's control as petroleum prices are impacted by world economic events that dictate the levels of supply and demand.
 All of the Company's oil production is sold at spot rates exposing the Company to the risk of price movements.
-As at March 31, 2019, assuming all other variables remain constant, a change of 10% in oil and gas prices would have an effect on net loss of \$276,097.
-The Company has an agreement to sell its gas production from the Cheal E field at a base price of NZD \$4.65 per gigajoule, subject to an adjustment formula based on the market price, with a minimum price of NZD \$4.00 per gigajoule.
-The gas agreement is set to end December 31, 2019.
+As at March 31, 2021, assuming all other variables remain constant, a change of 10% in oil and gas prices would have an effect on net income of \$244,000.